datacrypt-project/hitchhiker-tree/README.md

 The fractal tree does even better with random IO--it uses 83% less IO.

+The redis backend can reach around 5000 inserts/sec when N=1million

 You can generate benchmarking data yourself by running the `tree.bench` namespace.
 Just do `lein run -m tree.bench opts...`.